GoogleChrome/developer.chrome.com/site/en/blog/lighthouse-8-4/index.md

 However, if a page's [LCP](https://web.dev/lcp/) element is an image, lazy loading it can have a significant negative effect on the LCP.
 The browser may queue loading of the image and fetch other resources first, instead of prioritizing the image for immediate download.
 A [recent study of lazy loading in WordPress](https://web.dev/lcp-lazy-loading/) found that LCP can improve by as much as 15% for some sites if images in the initial viewport are not lazy loaded.

-{% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/u9nepJj3wgpMgoNxSaDZ.png", alt="The lazy-loaded LCP audit in a Lighthouse report", width="800", height="502", style="border: 1px solid var(--color-hairline)" %}
+{% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/u9nepJj3wgpMgoNxSaDZ.png", alt="The lazy-loaded LCP audit in a Lighthouse report", width="800", height="502", class="screenshot" %}

 Lighthouse will now detect if the LCP element was a lazy-loaded image and recommend removing the `loading` attribute from it.